Respond to materials you are getting from your intended college in a timely manner. Take advantage of pre-orientation programs if offered.

 If you are applying early by November 1 or to a rolling admissions college, complete the following by October 1st: if you are submitting scores, send your official test scores via College Board or ACT, request transcripts and confirm that your recommendations will be sent by deadline.

 For many seniors, April marks the end of a long period of uncertainty.
-Emails and envelopes from colleges have arrived, and the result is usually a definitive acceptance or denial.
-However, for students who are put on a college’s waiting list, the next steps are less clear.
-Due to an increase in the number of applications per student driven by test-optional policies, and student uncertainty about where to apply, waitlists are expected to be longer this year.
-In addition, factors…
+Emails and envelopes from colleges have arrived, and the result is usually definitive–accepted or not accepted.
+However, for students who are put on a college’s waitlist, the next steps are less clear.
+Due to an increase in the number of applications per student, driven by test-optional policies, and uncertainty about who will accept their offer of admission, some colleges will opt to have long waitlists.…

-- Keep us informed of your admissions decisions.
-If you were deferred, update the college on your continued interest and new information such as test scores, leadership activities or academic accomplishments.
+Keep us informed of your admissions decisions.
+If you were deferred, update the college on your continued interest and new information such as test scores, leadership activities, or academic accomplishments.
 This video explains what to include in a letter of continued interest.

-As you research colleges, be sure to complete the virtual information sessions and tours, and look for special opportunities such as student panels, opportunities to visit
+As you research colleges, be sure to complete the virtual information sessions and tours, and look

-Between now and May 1 (or June 1 for colleges who have extended), high school seniors are trying to decide among their many college acceptances.
+Between now and May 1, high school seniors must decide among their many college acceptances.
 Here is a list of frequently asked questions from college-bound seniors that may help you as you think about your college options.

-Q: I was accepted into my second choice college at my favorite university.
-Should I matriculate and try to transfer into my college of choice once I am an enrolled student or is this too risky?
+Q: I was accepted into my second choice college and major at my favorite university.
+Should I matriculate and try to transfer into my major of choice once I am an enrolled student or is this too risky?